aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

     * You can find this endpoint from the `gameservice-backend` Stack Outputs in CloudFormation or from the API Gateway console (make sure to have the `/Prod/` in the url)
 5. **Set the Cognito Identity Pool configuration** (`GameLiftExampleUnityProject/Assets/Scripts/Client/MatchmakingClient.cs`)
     * Set the value of `static string identityPoolID` to the identity pool created by the Pre-Requirements deployment
-    * You can also find the ARN in the CloudFormation stack, in IAM console or as output of Step 1
+    * You can also find the ARN in the CloudFormation stack, in the Amazon Cognito console or as the output of Step 1
     * Set the value of `public static string regionString` and `public static Amazon.RegionEndpoint region` to the values of your selected region
     * NOTE: At this point, this part of the code is not compiled because we are using Server build configuration.
 The code might show up greyed out in your editor.
 6. **Build the server build**